 WHY CHOOSE THIS COURSE

-Kensington College of Business (KCB) has had accredited status with the Institute of Chartered Secretaries and Administrators (ICSA) since 1984 and is proud to provide tuition for the ICSA Qualifying Programme.
+Kensington College of Business (KCB) has had accredited status with The Chartered Governance Institute (ICSA) since 1984 and is proud to provide tuition for the ICSA Chartered Governance Qualifying Programme.

-The Qualifying Programme is ICSA’s flagship qualification equipping successful ICSA graduates for a variety of different career paths and giving them GradICSA status and Chartered membership of ICSA upon completion.
+The Chartered Governance Qualifying Programme is ICSA’s flagship qualification equipping successful ICSA graduates for a variety of different career paths and giving them GradICSA status and Chartered membership of ICSA upon completion.